 Naledi Phangindawo was hacked to death with an axe on June 6 while attending a cultural function in KwaNonqaba Township in Mossel Bay.
 A 34-year-old man confessed to her murder and surrendered to the police.
 Her gruesome death has “taken a heavy toll on the health of her aging parents”.
 She leaves behind three children aged two, four, and six.

 “The manner in which these defenseless women were killed points to an unconscionable level of barbarism and lack of humanity”.
 Cyril Ramaphosa, South Africa’s President

 On June 8 after vanishing from her home, Tshegofatso Pule was found near Florida Lake in Roodeport, a suburb of Johannesburg, hanging from a tree with stab wounds in her chest.
 She was eight months pregnant.

-According to the police, on June 9 an unidentified woman was murdered and her body later dumped under a tree in an open veld in Dobsonville Township in Soweto.
+According to the police, on June 9 an unidentified woman was murdered and her body dumped under a tree in an open veld in Dobsonville Township in Soweto.
 It’s estimated the victim was in her early thirties.
-The police appealed to the public for any information, and the victim was later identified as Sanele Mfaba.
+After the police appealed to the public for information, the victim was later identified as Sanele Mfaba.
 Her boyfriend, Tshepo Mashego, is suspected of the murder.

 Altecia and Raynecia Kortjie